xdpirate/derpy/README.md

 - **Book Club** -- Add TomTom waypoints for the Higher Learning achievement in Dalaran
 - **Random Pet** -- Summon a random pet companion with some snazzy random dialogue to go with it
 - **Silent Random Pet** -- Summon a random pet companion without the snazzy random dialogue (boring version)
+- **Speed** -- Calculates and outputs your current speed.
+Useful for finding out which speed buffs/effects stack and what the resulting speed is

 ## How to install
 Click the green "Clone or download"-button, then "Download ZIP".
 Open the archive, and copy the "Derpy" folder into WoW Install Folder\Interface\AddOns.